yaningzhu/blog/002_redshift_permissions.md

 grant usage on schema android to group readwrite;
 grant select on all tables in schema android to group readwrite;
+alter default privileges in schema android grant select on tables to group readwrite;

 grant usage on schema ios to group readwrite;
 grant select on all tables in schema ios to group readwrite;
+alter default privileges in schema ios grant select on tables to group readwrite;

 grant usage on schema report_yzhu to group readwrite;
 grant select on all tables in schema report_yzhu to group readwrite;
+alter default privileges in schema report_yzhu grant select on tables to group readwrite;

 grant usage on schema report_test to group readwrite;
 grant select on all tables in schema report_test to group readwrite;
+alter default privileges in schema report_test grant select on tables to group readwrite;

 alter default privileges grant select on tables to group readwrite;
 ```